-Prior to seeking care in an inpatient hospital, a Residential Treatment Center, partial day/night programs or intensive outpatient treatment programs, you or your provider must receive certification from the Behavioral Health Case Manager.
+Prior to seeking care in an inpatient hospital, a residential treatment facility, partial day/night programs or specified outpatient services, you or your provider must receive certification.
 In order to receive in-network benefits, you must go to a North Carolina State Health Plan Network provider.
 You may want to check with your in-network provider to make sure that certification has been obtained for services.
 Your in-network provider is required to use the North Carolina State Health Plan Network hospital where they practice, unless that hospital cannot provide the services needed.